 - IOP, or intraocular pressure, should be lowered by improving outflow of eye fluid.
 This is the same mechanism used by traditional glaucoma surgeries, such as trabeculectomy or tube shunt surgeries.

 - The device or procedure can either be approached from inside the eye (ab-interno) or outside the eye (ab-externo).
 As an example, both trabeculectomy and tube shunt procedures are performed from outside the eye, or an ab-externo approach.
-MIGS procedures using an approach from inside of the eye are described below in the iStent and Trabectome sections.
+MIGS procedures using an approach from inside of the eye are described below in the iStent, and Trabectome, and Cypass sections.

 - There should be limited surgical manipulation of the sclera, which is the thick white wall of the eye.
 Trabeculectomy involves quite a bit of extensive cutting of the sclera, and that includes trabeculectomy modified with the Ex-PRESS shunt surgeries.

-- MIGS should have little manipulation of the conjunctiva, which is the transparent outermost layer of the eye.
-By contrast, non-MIGS procedures, such as trabeculectomy and tube shunt procedures involve extensive cutting of the conjunctiva.
+- • MIGS should have little manipulation of the conjunctiva, which is the transparent outermost layer of the eye.
+By contrast, non-MIGS procedures, such as trabeculectomy and tube shunt procedures, involve extensive manipulation cutting of the conjunctiva.

 In meeting these criteria, MIGS procedures do not preclude the possibility of future, more traditional surgical approaches, such as trabeculectomy or tube shunt surgery.

 Overall, MIGS procedures have been touted as safer than our traditional trabeculectomy or tube shunt surgeries.
-This is because they do not have some of the associated complications from trabeculectomy and tube shunt procedures, such as low eye pressure (hypotony) and bleb infection.
+This is because they do not have some of the associated complications (or have less risk) from trabeculectomy and tube shunt procedures, such as low eye pressure (hypotony) and bleb infection.
 However, doctors do not yet have long-term safety or effectiveness data.
-Currently, there are also no randomized clinical trials comparing MIGS procedures to the “gold standard” procedure of trabeculectomy.
+Currently, there are also no completed randomized clinical trials comparing MIGS procedures to the “gold standard” procedure of trabeculectomy.

 Shorter Surgery Time